Carbon monoxide effects

 The percentage that experience these carbon monoxide effects is not known as statistics are unreliable.

 Different kinds of stress

-There are many different kinds of stress and stress can be viewed in many ways.
+There are different kinds of stress and stress can be viewed in a number of different ways.

 Stress can be seen as internal or external.
 It can be seen as brain stress or body stress.
 It can be viewed as physical, mental, emotional, or even

 spiritual.
 It can be thought of as financial, relationship, toxic, chemical, or energetic.